Clarence-yp/dubbo-zookeper-example/README.md

 This is a quick start for Apache <a href="https://dubbo.apache.org/en/">Dubbo</a> RPC Framework using <a href="https://zookeeper.apache.org/">Zookeeper</a> as Service Registry Center.
 We are building a Dubbo provider, which has multiple instances.
-We are also having building a Dubbo consumers which communicates with the provider instances.
+We are also building a Dubbo consumers which communicates with the Dubbo provider instances.

 We use Zookeeper in our Distributed System to insure high availability and performance.